 Micromanagement kills innovation and it can lead to resentment, pettiness and even laziness among employees.
 Many of us have had the misfortune of either working for such a company or being one of its customers.
 For example, as a customer, perhaps there was a problem with your order, and when you contacted the company to try to fix it, no one could help you, or it was a big hassle.
-As an employee, you could see where improvements could be made to lower your employer?s costs or improve service to customers, but the organisation had no structure for you to make your suggestions heard or you had no power to effect change.
-Eventually you stopped shopping there or you stopped putting forth your best effort and you just started putting your time in so you could collect your pay cheque.
+As an employee, you could see where improvements could be made to lower your employer’s costs or improve service to customers, but the organization had no structure for you to make your suggestions heard or you had no power to effect change.
+Eventually, you stopped shopping there or you stopped putting forth your best effort and you just started putting your time in so you could collect your pay cheque.
 This is a common scenario at many companies, especially larger ones, and in time many of these companies will ultimately fail.

 You can motivate your employees to put forth their best efforts and claim ownership by empowering them at all levels of management.
 Your front line managers should be serving your customers, not their bosses.
 They should be empowered to make decisions that meet the customers? needs and solve their problems.
-The middle managers in your organisation should be there to coach rather than dominate and control your front line and senior management should be focused on the larger goals and mission of your company rather than micromanaging day to day business operations.
+The middle managers in your organization should be there to coach rather than dominate and control your front line and senior management should be focused on the larger goals and mission of your company rather than micromanaging day to day business operations.

 By following these three steps, your employees will take ownership of your company and their actions.
 They will become focused on seeking ways to improve and innovate the day to day operations of your company, which will help your company to grow rapidly while decreasing costs and increasing service to your customers.

-How can you use Blue Ocean Leadership to help your organisation sail into new market space?
+How can you use Blue Ocean Leadership to help your organization sail into new market space?
 If the idea seems too big to contemplate, talk to us about our Leadership Coaching programs and how we can help you navigate ahead.